jbanes/c-paranoia/README.md

 # c-paranoia

-This is the old paranoia game that was written in C from the BSD games package.
+This is the old paranoia game that was written in C from the BSD games package, but updated for an SDL presentation on the RetroFW operating system.
+The design has also been converted to use the console controls rather than the original keyboard entries.

 The original C source can be found here: